 Fax: +46 8 23 63 30

-Skeppsbron Skatt is Sweden's largest independent full service tax adviser, providing tax advice of the highest quality on complex tax issues involving Swedish and international corporate taxation and VAT.
+Skeppsbron Skatt is Sweden's largest independent full service tax advisory firm, providing tax advice of the highest quality on complex tax issues involving Swedish and international corporate taxation and VAT.
 Our clients are primarily large and medium-sized companies.
 A sizeable share of our business consists of advising clients on day-to-day tax issues, although we also focus on transaction-based advice.
 Skeppsbron Skatt also commands specialist expertise in conducting complex tax litigation.

 For more information please contact:

-Mac Berlin, Managing Director
+Mac Berlin, Managing Partner

 Tel: +46 8 522 441 55